HananMurrar/TeamTrackerWeb/README.md

 ### Team tracker web
-- 🏢 Team tracker is website built for companies to manage projects, tasks, and team members efficiently, it helps teams track work and monitor the progress of projects and tasks, and the dashboard includes AI-style insights that analyze project and task data to suggest improvements and highlight risks
+- 🏢 Team tracker is website built for companies to manage projects, tasks, and team members efficiently, it helps teams track work and monitor the progress of projects and tasks
+- 📶 The dashboard includes AI-style insights that analyze project and task data to suggest improvements and highlight risks

 #### Features
 - 🔗 Authentication: